-An associate degree consists of a required Core: Christian Liberal Arts courses and Bible courses that are foundational to a Christian education.
+An associate degree consists of a required CORE: Christian liberal arts courses and Bible courses that are foundational to a Christian education.
 In addition, the associate degree provides students with ample opportunity to take elective courses allowing for greater flexibility and more choices for students.
-ACU currently offers associate degrees in:
+ACU currently offers associate degrees in the following areas: